ginstrom/paladin-novel/chapter-outline.md

 *   Recommits to his path with deeper understanding of the cost and new military support.

 ### Chapter 15: The Network Revealed
-*   Maera arrives at the valley with a small group of followers.
+*   Maera returns with military column including Elena Brightblade (former Royal Guard) and massive siege engines.
-*   Reveals her role in spreading word about the sanctuary.
+*   **Grimjaw Ironforge's arrival**: Master dwarven siege engineer defects with bronze-reinforced war machines and professional equipment.
-*   Explains her larger vision: building a network to challenge the slave system.
+*   Maera reveals her role as network coordinator, spreading word of Gond's sanctuary to continental resistance.
-*   **Grimjaw Ironforge's defection**: Elite dwarven siege engineer leads his company's defection from established military orders.
+*   Elena brings intelligence about enemy escalation - organized response from multiple slaver companies with magical support.
-*   Introduces the concept of winning over members of the holy orders.
+*   **Divine healing test**: Gond heals dying grandmother Nessa but follows Alanyi's guidance to ease suffering rather than prolong life.
-*   Dwarven siege engines and weapons manufacturing capabilities demonstrated.
+*   Gond realizes his role extends beyond the valley to a continental liberation movement.
-*   Gond realizes his role extends beyond the valley to a continental movement.
+*   Decision point: remain hidden sanctuary or join larger war against slave system.

 ### Chapter 16: Allies and Enemies
 *   First contact with sympathetic members of established holy orders.